 2. Working remotely saves companies money

 Having fewer employees in the office also reduces costs for a business.
 How?
 Imagine a traditional office space.
-Do you see a thriving, energetic work center, or are you imagining some of the desks sitting empty, waiting to be filled with next year’s hires?
-That ghost town effect is real––and could be costing your company thousands in wasted spending.
-With fewer people in the office, companies can condense their real estate footprint, allowing for more efficient workspace usage.
-That same Stanford study of remote workers allowed the participating company to save nearly $2,000 per employee on its office space rent, simply by using the space more efficiently.
+Do you see a thriving, energetic work centre, or are you imagining some of the desks sitting empty, waiting to be filled with next year’s recruits?
+That ghost town effect is real – and could be costing your company thousands in wasted spending.
+With fewer people in the office, companies can condense their property footprint, allowing for more efficient workspace usage.
+That same Stanford study of remote workers allowed the participating company to save nearly US $2,000 per employee on its office space rent, simply by using the space more efficiently.

 3. Offering remote work makes businesses more competitive

-Regardless of product, mission, or business goals, it’s the people that drives business success.
+Regardless of product, mission or business goals, it’s the people that drive business success.
 Who, other than your employees, will shape the products of the future, drive the efficiency of your teams, and see through the growth and health of your business plan?
 Because of that, the ability to attract and retain top talent is a key differentiator in today’s competitive business world.
 Remote work can play a positive role in this arena, offering a sense of personal recognition between employer and employee.
-In fact, 35 percent of employees would change jobs if it meant the ability to work off-site full-time.
-Companies that offer a flexible working arrangement, such as full, half, or partial remote work, could make the difference for a candidate selecting their next career move.
+In fact, 35 per cent of employees would change jobs if it meant the ability to work off-site full-time.
+Companies that offer a flexible working arrangement, such as full, half or partial remote work, could make the difference for a candidate selecting their next career move.